Amy Krouse Rosenthal Dies After Writing ‘Marry My Husband’ In ‘NYT’s Modern Love

 — CNN (@CNN) March 13, 2017

 The New York Times reported that, on Monday, Amy Krouse Rosenthal died from ovarian cancer at her home in Chicago.
-She was a prolific children’s book author, public speaker, and memoirist, and many, many people will remember her for her recent column in the New York Times titled “You May Want to Marry My Husband”.
+She was a prolific children’s book author, public speaker, and memoirist, and many, many people will remember her for her recent column in the New York Times titled “You May Want to Marry My Husband.”
 Her column has attracted almost 4.5 million online readers.

 Her grieving husband Jason offered this statement.